peters95/allthingsopen/README.md

 ## Maven Setup

-Maven settings.xml must be configured to use your Artifactory OSS instance.
+Maven settings.xml must be configured to use your Artifactor instance.

 Use the "Set me up" link in Artifactory OSS to download a settings.xml to use.